rubyonjets/jets/README.md

 ## How It Works

 You focus on your application logic and Jets does the mundane work.
-You write application code called controllers and workers and Jets uploads them to Lambda and API Gateway.
+You write code called controllers and workers.
+Jets turns them into Lambda funcitons and uploads them to AWS Lambda and API Gateway.

 ### Jets Controllers